wavemotion-dave/A8DS/readme.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.0 : xx-May-2023 by wavemotion-dave ...
+TBD coming soon
+  * Rebranding to A8DS with new 800XL stylized keyboard.

 V2.9 : 12-Dec-2021 by wavemotion-dave
   * Reverted back to ARM7 SoundLib (a few games missing key sounds)